 It turns out that there is another way.
 By using encryption techniques and digital signatures, the sender’s servers can transparently “sign” a message in a way that you can verify upon receipt.
 This is called DKIM.

 DKIM – Domain Keys Identified Mail: A Simple Explanation

-Another extremely common (e.g. it is the basis for SSL, TLS, S/MIME, PGP and other security technologies), but more complex method is asymmetric encryption.
-In asymmetric encryption, one can create a “key pair” … a combination of a 2 keys.
-A message encrypted using Key 1 can only be decrypted with Key 2 and vice versa.
-We typically call Key 1 our “private key” because we keep that safe and secret.
-We are happy to publish “Key 2” to the world.
+Another prevalent but more complex method is asymmetric encryption.
+In asymmetric encryption, one can create a “key pair,” or a combination of two keys.
+A message encrypted using Key One can only be decrypted with Key Two and vice versa.
+We typically call Key One our “private key” because we keep that safe and secret.
+We are happy to publish Key Two to the world.